What is teeth grinding?

 How is teeth grinding treated?

-If you think your child grinds their teeth because of stress, it might help to relax them before bedtime, for example by reading a story or playing music, giving them a warm bath, and talking to them about possible sources of stress in their lives.
+Relaxation techniques may be recommended for young children with bruxism.
+If you think your child grinds their teeth because of stress, it might help to relax them before bedtime, for example by:

 Learn more here about the development and quality assurance of healthdirect content.